open-telemetry/opentelemetry.io/content/en/blog/2024/opentelemetry-announced-support-for-profiling.md

 This milestone for OpenTelemetry profiling feature reflects a collaborative effort within the profiling SIG, where dedicated input from a diverse range of profiling vendors and end users has been pivotal.
-This includes substantial contributions from companies such as Grafana Labs, Datadog, and Red Hat.
+This includes substantial contributions from community members such as:

+- Felix Geisendörfer (Datadog)
+- Dmitry Filimonov (Grafana Labs)
+- Ryan Perry (Grafana Labs)
+- Jonathan Halliday (Red Hat)

 The SIG's collective endeavor has been focused on aligning on the most suitable data format for profiling, evidenced by the active discussions and proposals within the community.

 Some previous milestones reached before this point have been: